ahmedmamdouh886/ecommerce-crud/README.md

 Hit any endpoint listed in the Stateless API Endpoints sections with the headers below:

 Accept: application/json <br />
-Authorization: Bearer <b>your-token<b> --> Where your-token is the token you have got from the login process section.
+Authorization: Bearer <b>your-token</b> --> Where your-token is the token you have got from the login process section.

 ## Stateless API Endpoints